 The tunnel was built in my neighbourhood of forty thousand, Dobrinja.

+The tunnel ran for approximately 870 yards in length.
+That distance from above the ground looks so short, but it could take hours to go through the tunnel.
 This picture was taken at the entrance on the other side, and in the distance, on the other side of the runway, is where we used to live.
 One day, I think in late 1995, my mom, her friend and I decided to try to go through the tunnel and get some food in Hrasnica.

 It was close to impossible to obtain a civilian permit to legally enter the tunnel; you either had to have strong connections with military/police who controlled the entrance, or pay hundreds of dollars equivalent money to get the papers.
 So, we talked to people who had done it before, and got directions through the neighbourhood and the tranches to the side entrance to the main trench leading into the Kolar house.
 It was just 20 min walk from where we lived, but quite dangerous once we went passed inhabited buildings.